project-forth-works/project-forth-works/System-Software/disassemblers/MSP430-disassemblers/readme.md

  | `DAS`   | `DAS DUP` | Disassemble from the word `DUP` |
  | `MDAS`  | `<addr> MDAS` | Disassemble from `<addr>` |

- Each time the space bar is hit a new line is disassembled.
-When any other key is hitr the disassembly stops!
+ Each time the space bar is hit, a new line is disassembled.
+When any other key is hit the disassembly stops!